Set up enrollment for macOS devices in Intune

 Intune announced support for user approved enrollment in June 2020.
 BYOD enrollments that occured before that time may not be user-approved.
 For more information about Apple devices becoming user approved, see User approved MDM enrollment on the Apple Support website.

 The device user signs in to the Company Portal app to initiate enrollment.
 Company Portal then opens the device's system preferences and prompts the user to install the management profile.
 Company Portal provides in-app instructions to help users find the profile.
 Users go to System Preferences > Profiles to approve the management profile installation.
 Device users that don't provide approval during enrollment can return to system preferences later to give approval.

 Find out if device is user approved

-- Choose Devices > All devices.
+- In the admin center, select Devices > All devices.

 - Choose a macOS device.

 - From the side menu, select Hardware.

 - Check the value next to User approved enrollment.

 Back up and restore with Apple Migration Assistant